faressiassi2/EuroSAT-land-cover-classification/README.md

 We will train a Machine Learning model on the EuroSAT land cover classification dataset.
-Specifically we will use the Convolutional Neural network or CNN to this multi-classification task because here we have a dataset of images and the CNNs are very powerful to extracting the features of images because it use the filtres and convolution to do that. pre-trained weights on ImageNet dataset instead of using random initialization
+Specifically we will use the Convolutional Neural network or CNN to this multi-classification task because here we have a dataset of images and the CNNs are very powerful to extracting the features of images because it use the filtres and convolution to do that.
-# of the weights and we will fine tune this model by not including the fully connected layers and using our fully connected
-# layers adapted to our project by setting include_top=False.

 This is the steps that I have used in this project:
 1- We will start by gathering the dataset of images.